hx2A/py5website/reference/sketch_light_specular.rst

 Description
 ===========

 Sets the specular color for lights.
-Like ``fill()``, it affects only the elements which are created after it in the code.
+Like :doc:`fill`, it affects only the elements which are created after it in the code.
 Specular refers to light which bounces off a surface in a preferred direction (rather than bouncing in all directions like a diffuse light) and is used for creating highlights.
-The specular quality of a light interacts with the specular material qualities set through the ``specular()`` and ``shininess()`` functions.
+The specular quality of a light interacts with the specular material qualities set through the :doc:`specular` and :doc:`shininess` functions.

 Underlying Java method: `lightSpecular <https://processing.org/reference/lightSpecular_.html>`_